maxwellbowser/SCM_analysis/README.md

 ## Manual Version:
 In the manual version, you select all of the force recording files done for a single cell (should be .dat files), then are shown the force traces one by one.

-When the first file is opened, you are shown the cell dimensions (Figure 1), provided you write them in the Aurora Setup notes tab as:
+When the first file is opened, you are shown the cell dimensions (Figure 1), provided you write them in the Aurora Setup Comment tab as:
-**Comment: Mouse C843 Cell 1**
+**Mouse C843 Cell 1**
 **Width 0.0316**
 **Thick 0.0158**

-The above numbers don't need to match, only the layout of the text, where it **begins with "Comment:" and "Width" & "Thick" following it.**
+The above numbers don't need to match, only the layout of the text, where it **begins with a line of text (Mouse ID, etc.) and "Width" & "Thick" following it.**

 <div align = "center">
 <img src="README_files/image.png" alt="pop up window showing cell thickness and width" width="200"/>